Inside Epstein network, layer upon layer to protect the boss

 “He told her the younger the better,” a detective wrote in a Palm Beach Police Department report.

 The Associated Press left phone and email messages seeking comment last week from attorneys for Maxwell, Kellen and Robson; none of those messages was returned.
+In older court filings, Maxwell’s lawyers have denied she took part in sex trafficking.

 Alfredo Rodriguez, who worked as a butler and chauffeur and managed the Palm Beach residence, told detectives he was like a “human ATM machine” and had been told to maintain a minimum balance of $2,000 cash at all times to pay the girls.